sdsuai/LLM-RAG-WebUI-Integration-/README.md

 # LLM-RAB-WebUI-integration
+Conda environment with python version of atleast 3.10.
+Might need to create multiple conda environments perhaps.
 [ollama](https://ollama.com/)
 [ollama repo](https://github.com/ollama/ollama)
 Must be able to run program on the terminal of your machine.
 Talk to the program so you need a Voice Activity Detector (webrtcvad, sileroVA etc.),